JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

 {%endhighlight%}

 It's pretty easy to spot that 0x80010000 start address.
-I Changed that value to 0x80C00000 (to leave some space for my loader exe to live in) and rebuilt everything.
+I changed that value to 0x80C00000 (to leave some space for my loader exe to live in) and rebuilt everything.
 Worked first time!
-This means I have a working loader I can use from linux.
+This means I have a working loader I can use from Linux.

 #### Final issues ####

 I had one final issue to deal with.
-My loader doesn't work is the exe it attempts to boot uses the CD-ROM driver in the BIOS. **sigh** At this point I doubt I'll solve this easily so my plan is to avoid this until I've got a real debugger in-place.
-Then I can really dig into the issue but until then it'll probably be an exercise in frustration.
-I can at least work with what I've got now so I'll stop now.
+My loader doesn't work if the exe it attempts to boot uses the CD-ROM driver in the BIOS. **sigh** At this point I doubt I'll solve this easily so my plan is to avoid this until I've got a real debugger in-place.
+Then I can really dig into the issue but until then it'll just be an exercise in frustration.
+I can at least work with what I've got now so I'll stop at this point.

-And that's it for this post, next post I suspect will be on starting to write the GDB debugger stub for the PlayStation.
+And that's it for this post, I suspect the next post will be on starting to write the GDB debugger stub for the PlayStation.
 Fun...

-For those interested, full source code is here [pc_loader][9], [psx_loader][10], [psx_asm][11].
+For those interested, full source code for my loader is here [pc_loader][9], [psx_loader][10], [psx_asm][11].
 Be warned, it's messy.

 [^1]: **S**oftware **D**evelopment **K**it
 [^2]: Sony officially still own PsyQ and it's use is probably not legal (**probably** because I'm not a lawyer but read that as **definitely**).
 It's unlikely Sony would do anything about it these days but who knows?
 They technically have the right